 - Messaging frameworks that drove engagement and conversion

-- Marketing process documentation for complex marketing technology setups
+- Process documentation for complex marketing technology setups

 Creating access that works: Organization strategies

-A ‘What Worked’ library is only valuable if people can find what they need when they need it.
-To achieve this, focus on three critical organizational elements:
+A library is only valuable if people can find what they need when they need it.
+Three pieces matter.

-Develop a consistent tagging taxonomy that reflects how your team thinks about marketing activities:
+Develop a consistent tagging taxonomy that reflects how your team thinks about marketing work:

 - Channel: social, email, content, paid search, events

-The same principle that makes your website search functionality crucial for customers applies to your internal knowledge systems; powerful search is essential.
+The same principle that makes website search crucial for customers applies to your internal knowledge: real search is essential.

 - Tag-based filtering